E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Introduction

-To address the critical limitations of destructive de-contextualization, particularly in scenarios demanding rigorous logical deduction over memory, we introduce E-mem.
-This framework transitions from Memory Preprocessing to Episodic Context Reconstruction (Figure~\ref{problem}).
-Inspired by biological engrams, E-mem preserves the full Episodic Context of original experiences.
-To mitigate the information distortion inherent in ultra-long contexts while ensuring cost-effectiveness for scalable deployment, E-mem adopts a heterogeneous hierarchical Master-Assistant architecture, wherein a central master agent orchestrates global planning, while multiple assistant agents (implemented as small language models) serve as memory nodes.
-Each assistant agent maintains the raw memory context of a specific segment.
-For each query, a routing mechanism selectively activates a relevant subset of assistant agents.
-Crucially, instead of merely retrieving text chunks, these agents execute Episodic Context Reconstruction—a process where they actively 're-experience' and reason within the restored native contexts to derive precise, local evidence for the master agent.
-This mechanism not only mitigates context window constraints and reduces computational costs but also ensures high-fidelity, context-preserving inference, offering a distinct advantage in complex, multi-hop reasoning tasks where traditional retrieval mechanisms often fall short.
+To address these limitations and strictly ensure logical deduction over memory, we introduce E-mem.
+This framework transitions from memory preprocessing to episodic context reconstruction (as shown at the bottom of Figure~\ref{problem}). \textbf{(i)} Inspired by biological engrams, E-mem preserves the full episodic context of original experiences, enabling the active re-experiencing of past events. \textbf{(ii)} To mitigate the information distortion inherent in ultra-long contexts while ensuring cost-effectiveness for scalable deployment, E-mem adopts a heterogeneous hierarchical master-assistant architecture.
+In this design, a central master agent orchestrates global planning, while multiple assistant agents (implemented as small language models, SLMs) serve as memory units.
+Each assistant agent maintains the raw memory context of a specific segment. \textbf{(iii)} For each query, a routing mechanism selectively activates a relevant subset of assistant agents.
+Crucially, instead of merely retrieving text chunks, these agents execute episodic context reconstruction—a process where they actively re-experience and reason within the restored native contexts to derive precise, local evidence for the master agent.
+This mechanism not only mitigates context window constraints and reduces computational costs but also ensures high-fidelity, context-preserving inference, offering a distinct advantage in complex, multi-hop reasoning tasks where traditional retrieval mechanisms fall short.

 Empirical evaluations on LoCoMo~\cite{maharana-etal-2024-evaluating} and HotpotQA~\cite{yang2018hotpotqadatasetdiverseexplainable} confirm that E-mem achieves state-of-the-art performance.
-The system delivers superior accuracy compared to SOTA baselines while significantly reducing token cost, validating the efficiency of the proposed Episodic Context Reconstruction paradigm.
+The system delivers superior accuracy compared to SOTA baselines while significantly reducing token cost, validating the efficiency of the proposed episodic context reconstruction paradigm.

 In summary, our main contributions are as follows:

 \begin{itemize}